celo-org/react-celo/readme.md

 #### Extending Supported Networks

 By default Use-Contractkit only supports Celo Blockchain Networks.
 You can however extend this to include other chains you choose such as Ethereum, Polygon, Avalanche etc by Passing your array of `Network`s into `ContractKitProvider`.
+Note this feature is considered experimental and works better with wallets like Metamask.

 ### Adjust FeeCurrency